 - What are new models and methods for our scholarly inquiry?
 Can we develop and advance our scholarship with methods such as Organic or Heuristic inquiry?
 What is Spiritual Autobiography, and how can this be useful?
 Sacred geography?
 What else?
 How shall our new methods be evaluated?
 What are our criteria for solid scholarship using these new models?

 - What are the complexities around issues of Cultural Appropriation?
 How do we understand and address the tensions around rootedness and local culture on the one hand, and issues of lineage and history on the other?
 Are there new models of scholarship that honor history and culture while simultaneously enriching our scholarship?

-Our goal is to include academic presenters from many disciplines and backgrounds, as well as creative artists and practitioners who engage mythic themes in a scholarly manner in their work.
-Experiential workshops and a film series are also offered.
+Presenters from all disciplines are welcome, as well as creative artists and practitioners who engage mythic themes in a scholarly manner in their work.
 Presenters must become members of ASWM prior to conference.